FCLM/BSNO/README.md

 **Run:**

-_requires node.js 7.6.0 or higher as it utilises ES6 JS_
+This project requires node.js 7.6.0 or higher as it utilises ES6 JS

-Install node.js 7.6
+Install project dependencies:
 _npm install_

+Create database:

+_knex migrate:make_

+Add your Daybreak Games API key to the api_key_TEMPLATE file and delete the '_TEMPLATE' from the title.

+Run application:

 _node app.js_